 Optical Frequency Standards

 Frequency standards are devices for producing or probing frequencies.
 Among all physical quantities, the frequency (or time) is the one which can be measured with by far the highest precision.
-Optical frequency standards are required e.g. for optical clocks, but also for optical fiber communications.
+Optical frequency standards refer to optical frequencies, and are required e.g. for optical clocks, but also for optical fiber communications.
+Essentially always, the provide laser light from carefully frequency-stabilized lasers, or are used to stabilize the frequency of that laser light.

 Active and Passive Frequency Standards

 An active optical frequency standard is a kind of laser source emitting light with a very well-defined and known optical frequency, or sometimes a set of a few or even many well-defined optical frequency components in a frequency comb.
 Combined with an optical clockwork, such a frequency standard can form the basis of an optical clock.
-Other application areas of ultraprecise optical frequency standards are high-precision spectroscopy, global positioning systems, tests of the theory of relativity, and gravitational wave detection.
+There are other application areas of ultraprecise optical frequency standards, both in fundamental science and in practical technology, e.g. high-precision laser spectroscopy, global positioning systems, tests of the theory of relativity, and gravitational wave detection.

 Standards Based on Optical Transitions

-An optical frequency standard is usually based on some optically probed electronic transition (usually a forbidden transition) with narrow bandwidth of certain atoms (e.g. Ca, Rb, Sr, Yb, Mg, or H), ions (Hg+, Sr+, Yb+, In+, Al+), or molecules (I2 = iodine, CH4 = methane, C2H2 = acetylene).
-This transition is used to stabilize the frequency of a single-frequency laser to the transition frequency.
+An optical frequency standard is usually based on some optically probed electronic transition (generally a forbidden transition) with narrow bandwidth of certain atoms (e.g. Ca, Rb, Sr, Yb, Mg, or H), ions (Hg^+, Sr^+, Yb^+, In^+, Al^+), or molecules (I2 = iodine, CH4 = methane, C2H2 = acetylene).
+This transition, which should have a very small bandwidth, is used to stabilize the frequency of a single-frequency laser to the transition frequency.
 In order to reduce inhomogeneous broadening by thermal movement (Doppler broadening) and collisions, the particles' density and relative velocities have to be minimized.
 One possibility is to keep the particles in a trap (e.g. a Penning trap or an optical trap) within a vacuum chamber and to apply laser cooling in order to reduce the temperature strongly.
 This allows for very precise spectroscopic measurements on the clock transition.
 Alternatively, such measurements can be done on laser-cooled atom beams.
-Simple gas cells, probed e.g. with Doppler-Free spectroscopy, are used when a lower precision is sufficient.
+Simple gas cells, probed e.g. with Doppler-Free laser absorption spectroscopy, are used when a lower precision is sufficient.

 To serve well in a high-precision optical atomic clock, an atom, ion or molecule should meet a number of requirements: